FLHDE/freelancer-hd-edition/README.md

 More related projects can be found on the [FLHDE organization GitHub page](https://github.com/FLHDE).

 ## Contributing
 Have something to contribute to make the mod even better?
 Feel free to create a pull request or feature request!
 We are always open to new suggestions and improvements.
-Making the repository public has allowed us as a community to create the best possible HD mod for Freelancer out there since many modders from around the world have contributed to this project.
+Making the repository public has allowed us as a community to create the best possible vanilla improvement for Freelancer out there.

 ## Credits
 - [BC46](https://github.com/BC46)